TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/101-Module_1-Lecture 1-how_image_is_formed.md

 ---
-title: Module 1 Lecture 1
+title: Module 1 Lecture 1 - What is remote sensing?
 teaching:
 exercises:
 questions: